franzageek/WinEFIMounter/README.md

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/5ae3f0b3-ed03-4852-b068-f406ec46bbb9)
 Choosing Option <kbd>E</kbd> from the main menu while your partition is still mounted will take you to this warning screen, which basically reminds you to unmount your EFI partition before you leave WinEFIMounter.

-> If you didn't care of the message and closed the window, the next time to launched WinEFIMounter you would have to start again from mounting the partition (which is already mounted), resulting in a general mess where the `Z` letter is taken by the already mounted EFI partition and WinEFIMounter is forced to assign the `Y` letter to a partition which is already mounted to "`Z:\`" and when unmounting it WinEFIMounter will unmount a non-existent partition....... not really the way we wanna live our life, after all.
+> If you didn't care of the message and closed the window, the next time to launched WinEFIMounter you would have to start again from mounting the partition (which is already mounted), resulting in a general mess where the `Z` letter is taken by the already mounted EFI partition and WinEFIMounter is forced to assign the `Y` letter to a partition which is already mounted to "`Z:\`" and when unmounting it WinEFIMounter will unmount a non-existent partition... a bit annoying if you asked me.
 > > TL;DR: Just unmount your partition as you leave WinEFIMounter. <br>
 > > **NOTE:** v1.0.2 is capable of detecting already mounted EFI partitions at startup.
 This should not be that much of a concern anymore.

 ## Problems
 ### v1.0.1: Cannot mount an external EFI partition
-As 1dolla pointed out, when trying to mount the EFI partition located on your install USB, WinEFIMounter will fail to assign it the `Z` letter, and the reason is just a `diskpart`'s skill issue.
+As noted by 1dolla, WinEFIMounter has trouble assigning a letter to EFI partitions on external USB drives.
 There is however a PowerShell command that will allow you to assign it a letter, which you can find here: [#3](https://github.com/franzageek/WinEFIMounter/issues/3).
-There are a few side effects, such as the fact that the EFI will be mounted every single time Windows detects it is unmounted. <br>
+There are a few side effects though, such as the fact that the EFI will be mounted every single time Windows detects it is unmounted. <br>
 I've released a C++ update (v1.0.2) that fixes this bug.

 ### v1.0.0: Flushing procedure failed
-WinEFIMounter is a simple script.
-If you scroll through the code, you will see that it's **just about 400 lines long**, and the Mounting and Unmounting parts of the program are literally made of **3 lines of code** each.
-And those are DiskPart commands!

-Other parts of WinEFIMounter are really simple too, such as the "Open partition in Command prompt" option (which literally consists in the `start cmd /k Z:` command) or the "Exit" option (it's all about showing the credits screen and resetting all the variables).

-The only part that can appear a little more complex is the cloning part.
-You see, a lot of stuff is involved there.
+WinEFIMounter is a simple script of about 400 lines of code, with basic mounting and unmounting handled by `DiskPart`.
+The most complex part is the cloning and flushing process, which copies files between the EFI partition and "`C:\EFIPartition\`".

 This is the step-by-step description of what happens at the moment of cloning: